techkedgeconnect/tec-eks-terraform-configuration/README.md

      - Allows customization of configuration parameters, including VPC CIDR blocks, instance types, scaling options, and region.
   6. Provider Configuration (provider.tf):
      - Specifies the AWS provider settings, such as region, for deploying the infrastructure.
+  7. Security Groups (sg.tf):
+     - This file defines the security group for the EKS cluster, allowing inbound and outbound traffic for communication between the nodes and the control plane, as well as access from outside the cluster

+       - Cluster Security Group (aws_security_group.eks_cluster_sg):
+         - Allows inbound HTTPS (port 443) traffic for communication with the EKS control plane.
+         - Allows all traffic within the security group itself (nodes and control plane).
+         - Permits all outbound traffic, which is necessary for the cluster's operations.

+       - Node Security Group (aws_security_group.eks_node_sg):
+         - Allows all traffic within the VPC CIDR, enabling communication among nodes.
+         - Allows inbound SSH traffic (port 22) for management purposes.
+         - Allows all traffic from the EKS cluster security group, facilitating communication between the control plane and worker nodes.
+         - Allows all outbound traffic, ensuring the nodes can access required resources.
+  8. Data Sources (sata_sources.tf):
+     - This is used fetch the availability zones in the specified region.
+This will allow the azs parameter to be used properly in the VPC module configuration.
+       - The data "aws_availability_zones" block fetches the available availability zones in the specified region (eu-west-2 in this case, as set in provider.tf).
+       - The azs parameter in the VPC module now references data.aws_availability_zones.available.names, which provides a list of available AZ names.

 # Getting Started
   - Clone the Repository by executing this command - git clone https://github.com/techkedgeconnect/tec-eks-terraform-configuration.git